-This module introduces you to contemporary communication methods used within fashion and the creative industries to convey brand attributes.
-You will examine successful communication strategies used by brands and explore the varied formats, technologies and themes harnessed by brands to produce positive experiences for intended audiences.
-This module also provides opportunities for you to develop visual communication and the software skills required to create brand communication outputs to a high level.
+This module introduces you to contemporary communication methods used within the fashion and creative industries to sell their brands.
+You will examine successful communication strategies and explore the formats, technologies and themes brands use to target their markets.
+The module also provides opportunities for you to develop visual communication and the software skills required for successful brand communication.

 This exciting module introduces you to the world of entrepreneurship, examining key considerations and challenges in the fashion and creative industries.
-You will also explore a range of entrepreneurial business models and theories.
-During this module you will have the chance to evaluate and reflect on the attributes and qualities, as well as strategies, utilised by successful entrepreneurs and their value within global economies.
-While learning to recognise market opportunities in fashion and the creative industries, you will apply models of reflective practice to encourage you to recognise your own personal traits, qualities, skills and knowledge.
+You will also explore a range of entrepreneurial business models and theories, and be able to evaluate the attributes and strategies used by successful entrepreneurs and their value within global economies.
+While learning to recognise market opportunities in the fashion and creative industries, you will apply models of reflective practice to encourage you to recognise your own personal traits, qualities and skills.

 Critical Research: Fashion Markets & Creative Industries

-Whilst studying this module, you will be introduced to a range of research methods, techniques and tools used to enhance critical thinking and analysis in order to foster your own personal opinions.
-This introduction of key theories along with academic discourse is essential in supporting you to underpin your creative practice whilst maintaining an academic focus.
+You will be introduced to a range of research methods and techniques to enhance your ability to think critically and analytically.
+This is essential to underpin your creative practice while maintaining an academic focus.

 Business & Financial Modelling for Creative Industries

-This module aims to support you with the development of an effective and well-considered business plan that will attract funding/investment from suitable potential stakeholders and act as a guide for launching a new venture.
+This module aims to help you develop a business plan that will attract investment from potential stakeholders and act as a guide for launching a new venture.
 The planning undertaken at this stage will underpin the final entrepreneurship project, when the concept will be developed further, in readiness for launch.

 Final Entrepreneurship Project & Business Launch

 This module provides you with the opportunity to combine theory and practice by bringing together all the knowledge you have gained throughout the course and applying it practically to the launch of a new business.
-By further developing and preparing to launch your own fashion/creative industries business, you will build significantly on the business ideas, market research, branding, and financial planning identified/conducted or created during the course.
-In addition to this, you will further develop your skills in project management and leadership.
+By further developing and preparing to launch your own fashion- or creative-industry business, you will build on the business ideas, market research, branding and financial planning carried out during the course.
+You will also continue to develop your skills in project management and leadership.

-During this module, you will develop your own individual briefs and clearly set out your project aims and objectives.
-You may choose to work in consultation with an external business partner or collaborator for which you will clearly define arrangements in agreement with project/module supervisors.
+You will develop your own individual briefs and clearly set out your project aims and objectives.
+You may choose to work in consultation with an external business partner or collaborator, arrangements for which will be made with your project supervisors.
 All students will be given the option to have an industry mentor throughout this module.

 The standard entry requirements for this course are:

-- Applicants must be aged 18-years or older on the first day of the course
+- Applicants must be aged 18 or older on the first day of the course.

 Accreditation of Prior Experiential Learning (APEL)

-Applications are welcome from people who do not meet the standard entry requirements if they can extensively demonstrate the skills and capacity necessary for academic study at postgraduate level.
-Relevant learning which has taken place through a range of experiences, often unstructured, personal and unconsciously gained, can be equal to learning undertaken by students following traditional courses through formal education.
-Exceptional applicants who do not meet the standard entry requirements may still be considered through APEL.
-The admissions and academic teams will consider each application that shows exceptional strengths and alternative evidence, which may include:
+Exceptional applicants who do not meet the standard entry requirements may still be considered through APEL if they can extensively demonstrate the skills and capacity necessary for academic study at postgraduate level.
+Sometimes experience is as beneficial as what is learnt in a classroom.
+The admissions and academic teams will consider applications that show exceptional strengths and alternative evidence, which may include: